-- 1. Switch off the engine. - 2.
-Inflate the tires to the desired pressure (consult tire pressure placard located on the driver's side B-pillar (the structural member at the side of the vehicle) and put the ignition in mode II, see Ignition modes (p.
-77). - Press the MY CAR button on the center console control panel and select Settings → Car settings → Tire monitoring. - 4.
+- 1. Switch off the engine. - Inflate the tires to the desired pressure (consult tire pressure placard located on the driver's side B-pillar (the structural member at the side of the vehicle) and put the ignition in mode II, see Ignition modes (p.
+73). - Press the MY CAR button on the center console control panel and select Settings → Car settings → Tire monitoring. - 4.
 Press OK/MENU, select Calibrate tire pressure and press OK/MENU again. - 5.
 Drive away. - > The calibration process will be completed while driving and will be interrupted if the vehicle is parked and the engine is switched off.
 Calibration continues automatically when driving resumes.
+The system will not give any confirmation when calibration is finished although it will state if calibration fails.